This frose recipe tastes just like rosé wine! What’s the secret? It’s all natural, featuring wine and strawberries. Here’s how to make frozen rosé.

 What is frose (frozen rose)?

 Are you ready for our frose recipe?
-If you haven’t tried it (and please tell us you have!), frose is frozen rose wine.
+If you haven’t tried it, frose is frozen rosé wine.
 Basically, it’s a mashup between a frozen cocktail and that quintessential summer wine.
-Now, most froze recipes are sickly sweet.
-And some people complain that freezing rose removes the character of the wine.
-So Alex and I set about to create a frose recipe that was not too sweet AND tastes like rose.
+Most frosé recipes are sickly sweet, and freezing can remove the character of the wine.
+So Alex and I set about to create a frose recipe that was not too sweet AND tastes like rosé wine.
 We think we were successful, and so do our friends who very willingly volunteered as our taste testers!
 Wondering how to make frozen rose?
 Keep reading!